dechamps/FlexASIO/README.md

 FlexASIO is Windows-only for now.
 That could change in the future, as PortAudio itself is cross-platform.

+## TROUBLESHOOTING

+FlexASIO includes a logging system that describes everything that is happening within the driver in an excruciating amount of detail.
+It is especially useful for troubleshooting driver initialization failures and other issues.
+It can also be used for verification (e.g. to double-check that FlexASIO is using the device and audio format that you expect).

+To enable logging, simply create an empty file (e.g. with Notepad) named `FlexASIO.log` directly under your user directory (e.g.
+`C:\Users\Your Name Here\FlexASIO.log`).
+Then restart your ASIO host application.
+FlexASIO will notice the presence of the file and start logging to it.

+Note that the contents of the log file are intended for consumption by developers.
+That said, grave errors should stick out in an obvious way (especially if you look towards the end of the log).
+If you are having trouble interpreting the contents of the log, feel free to ask for help by opening an issue (see "Reporting Issues", below).

+*Do not forget to remove the logfile once you're done with it* (or move it elsewhere).
+Indeed, logging slows down FlexASIO, which can lead to buffer underruns (audio glitches).
+The logfile can also grow to a very large size over time.

 ## REPORTING ISSUES

 Just use the GitHub issue tracker: